 On August 20, 2020, Bellaire’s Board of Adjustment voted NO, 4 to 2, on a request from O’Reilly’s Auto Parts for a variance in the zoning of the UV-D to construct a new one-story building at their current location at 5134 Spruce.

 A representative for O’Reilly Auto Enterprises explained that a 2-story structure for the store was unnecessary and financially unfeasible.
 Could we lose another longtime Bellaire business?

-The Urban Village-Downtown (UV-D) zoning, created in 2014, includes a minimum building height of 30 feet.
-It also requires at least two working stories for all portions of the building situated at the front building line and allows up to 90% lot coverage.
+The Urban Village-Downtown (UV-D) zoning, created in 2014, includes a minimum building height of 30 feet for commercial or single family-attached structures.
+Drive-under parking is allowed.
+The zoning requires at least two working stories to be situated at the front building line and allows up to 90% lot coverage.
 Drive-under parking is allowed, pull-in parking is not.

 The front property lines along 5100-5200 Spruce adjoined the paved street.
 That’s why the new ‘streetscape’ is being built on public right-of-way, taking up over half the 60′ width of the original street surface.
 And it definitely was not designed to support the current longtime businesses in that area.